lepture/authlib/docs/client/frameworks.rst

     oauth = OAuth()
     oauth.init_app(app, cache=cache)

-If cache system is not available, you can define methods for getting and saving request token::
+If cache system is not available, you can define methods for retrieving and saving request token::

     def save_request_token(token):